sporeprotocol/spore-docs/docs/resources/demos.md

 Spore Demos are web application demos that can be run in a browser environment.

-They are more complete projects than the [Spore Examples](./examples), developers can study from the demos to understand how fully functional web applications are developed.
+The demos are more complete projects than the [Spore Examples](./examples), developers can study from the demos to understand how fully functional web applications are developed.
 For example, how to connect wallets like [MetaMask](https://metamask.io) or [JoyID](https://joy.id).

 ### Demo: A simple `Next.js` demo